 CPAC shall have at least four regular meetings each year.
-Special meetings may be held as often as CPAC deems necessary.
+Special meetings may be held as often as CPAC deems necessary so long as they are noticed to the public through the Town Clerk in accordance with state law.
 All CPAC meetings shall be open to the public, except as required by law.